 But are the new video game tie-ins any good?
 And are they likely to tempt seasoned video gamers into joining the board-game fold?

 I decided to try out a few of these cardboard video games myself to see how they compare to their silicon brethren… (read more)

 In Yugoslavia in the 1980s, computers were a rare luxury.
 A ZX Spectrum or Commodore 64 could easily cost a month’s salary, and that’s if you could even get through the tough importation laws.
 Then in 1983, while on holiday in Risan, Voja Antonić dreamt up plans for a new computer, a people’s machine that could be built at home for a fraction of the cost of foreign imports.
 The Galaksija was born, and with it a computer revolution…(read more)

 If you’ve played games, you’re undoubtedly used to controlling an avatar in a virtual world.
 No matter how immersed you become in a game world on the television screen, though, your mind stays firmly on the sofa, fully aware that your hands are holding a controller.
 Yet it turns out to be surprisingly easy to fool your brain into thinking it’s somewhere else entirely.
 Two people from completely different backgrounds have both discovered that ‘freeing your mind’ simply requires a few leads and a camera – and that merging video games with real life can have profound effects… (read more)

-I wrote an extensively researched feature on the future of high street games retail and the maths of microtransactions for GamesRadar+.
+I wrote extensively researched features on the future of high street games retail and the maths of microtransactions for GamesRadar+.